allegro/bigflow/docs/cli.md

 # BigFlow CLI

 BigFlow offers a command-line tool called `bf`.
-It lets you to run, build, and deploy your workflows from command-line on any machine with Python.
+It lets you run, build, and deploy your workflows from command-line on any machine with Python.

-`bf` is a recommended way of working with BigFlow for developing on local machine as well as for build and deployment automation on CI/CD servers.
+`bf` is a recommended way of working with BigFlow for developing on a local machine as well as for build and deployment automation on CI/CD servers.

 ## Installing `bf`